mattbierbaum/hey.runat.me/docs/blog/beerpong.md

 it's dudes throwing balls into cups full of beer until their girlfriends leave for another party.

 Now, what are typical questions that one may ask when thinking, "hmmm, I'm bored and want to know about the physics of beer pong"?
 If you are asking yourself that question, there are likely other things in your life you should question.
-None the less, you may arrive at these:
+Nonetheless, you may arrive at these:

 1. What is the precise trajectory I need to make it in a cup?
 2. How accurate do I need to be to get the ball in the cup?
 Something about angular errors?